umaparu/jsquiz/README.md

 SO THAT I can gauge my progress compared to my peers
 ```

-##  Criteria
+##

-Created a code quiz that contains the following:
+Created a quiz application that contains the following:

-* A start button that when clicked a timer starts and the first question appears.
+* A start button to start the quiz which will also triger a timer.

-  * Questions contain buttons for each answer.
+  * Each Questions has four options and user can select one of them.

   * When answer is clicked, the next question appears

-  * If the answer clicked was incorrect then subtract time from the clock

   * The quiz ends when all questions are answered or the timer reaches 0.

   * When the game ends, it displays their score and give the user the ability to save their initials and their score
+  * It is also displays the highest score so that the user can compare the score with the highest score.

 ### Screenshots